MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 >
 >**Applies to:** Development Environments

-To avoid issues where a script you've tested locally now fails due to missing package dependencies when executed in the DeployR server environment, you can install the needed R packages into the workspace of a remote R session yourself.
+To avoid issues where a script you've tested locally now fails due to missing package dependencies when executed in the R server environment, you can install the needed R packages into the workspace of a remote R session yourself.

 This remote execution and snapshotting approach provides an excellent way to:
 + Try out new package or package versions without posing any risks to a stable production environment